-The maximum height allowed for each exhibit structure vary by booth type and location.
-Refer to below list to determine the maximum height allowed for your booth type.
+The maximum height allowed for each exhibit structure varies by booth type and location.
+Refer to the list below to determine the maximum height allowed for your booth type.

 Linear Booths – height restriction of 8′